 To ensure Logista's activities are aligned with the level of risk that Logista considers appropriate in the development of its activities and with its business model, inherent in its strategy and corporate culture, and therefore, through an effective and active management, allows risks to be kept within tolerance thresholds.
-In general lines, it is the following:
+It is the Board of Directors, at the proposal of the Management Committee and after deliberation by the Audit and Control Committee, responsible for approving and validating risk appetite and tolerances.
+In general terms it is as follows:

-Logista presents a higher risk profile in the face of technological Risks that could materialize, since, within the framework of Logista's strategy, it is a key element to provide logistics services with high added value and, therefore, with a high level of technological advance.
+Logista presents a higher risk profile compared to the technological risks that could materialize, since, that, within the framework of Logista's strategy, it is a key element to provide logistics services with high added value and, therefore, with a high level of technological progress.

-Due to the particularity of the business and the markets where the Group is present, it has a moderate Risk profile, therefore Risk Management has to be done considering the following:
+Due to the particularity of the business and the markets where the Group is present, it has a moderate risk profile, therefore Risk Management has to be done considering the following:

-- Achieve those strategic objectives defined by the Group, keeping a level of uncertainty under control. - b) Maximize the level of guarantee to shareholders. - c) Protect Group financial results and reputation. - d) Take care of stakeholders interests (shareholders, customers and manufacturers).
+- a) Achieve those strategic objectives defined by the Group, keeping a level of uncertainty under control. - b) Maximize the level of guarantee to shareholders. - c) Protect Group financial results and reputation. - d) Take care of stakeholders interests (shareholders, customers and manufacturers).

-However, the Group has a low tolerance towards the Risk in what concerns to policies, laws and regulations compliance, including tax regulation.
+However, the Group has a low tolerance towards the risk in what concerns to policies, laws and regulations compliance, including tax regulation.